mill1000/llm-mitm-proxy/PLAN.md

 ### Non-goals (v1)

 - Not a general-purpose mitmproxy / TLS-intercepting man-in-the-middle for arbitrary TLS clients (see §10 for how we stay on the "API proxy" side of that line).
-- Not a multi-upstream load balancer / router in v1 (single upstream; routing is a roadmap item).

 - Not a full feature-clone of any existing tool; it borrows the *vibe* (mitmproxy + Llama.cpp WebUI).

 ---